tytydraco/yessleep/out/I_had_a_career_as_a_professional_mourner_during_the_80s_The_last_assignment_I_ever_accepted_nearly_got_me_killed_Part_2.md

 Over the years, the memories have grown a bit dusty.
 They don’t have as much terror associated with them as they used to.
 Which, in turn, has caused me to be plagued by nostalgia.
 A longing for the good old days, when I was really and truly alive.

-Of course, that’s all bullshit.
+Of course, that’s all delusional rubbish.
 I just needed a reminder; a sample of that long dormant fear.

 I sure as shit got one.